- Who We Serve

 Why does my search return so many results and how do I know I've selected the right song from the list?

 Unfortunately, songwriters don’t always choose unique titles for their songs, and there can often be several versions/arrangements of the same song by different authors.
 This can cause some challenges when trying to report a specific song.
-The ‘Best Match’ feature is there to help, showing the most common titles first.
+The ‘POPULAR’ feature is there to help, showing the most common titles.
 If you find multiple results with that same song title, please check the names of the authors and copyright information to determine which song you need to report against.

-TIP: If you click on a song title in the list of search results it will display further information about that song including the author, catalogue and copyright details, lyric preview and often a sound sample too.
+TIP: If you click on the ‘i’ symbol next to a song title in the list of search results it will display further information about that song including the author, catalogue and copyright details, lyric preview and often a sound sample too.

 The person set up as our Account Administrator has left.
 How do I change this?